openshift-pipelines/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

 👀 I have detected a controller url: https://pipelines-as-code-controller-openshift-pipelines.apps.awscl2.aws.ospqa.com ?
 Do you want me to use it?
 Yes
-✓ Webhook has been created on repository workspace/repo 🔑 Secret workspace-repo has been updated with webhook secert in the repo-pipelines namespace.
+✓ Webhook has been created on repository workspace/repo 🔑 Secret workspace-repo has been updated with webhook secret in the repo-pipelines namespace.

 ```